 The Quick Trick alignment tool kit includes everything you need to make caster/camber/toe measurements—an adjustable bar that attaches to any wheel, a digital gauge caster/camber gauge, and an additional horizontal bar with tape measures to figure out toe (see photo below).
 In addition, Alignment Simple Solutions offers an app for your smartphone or tablet, so you can find the manufacturer’s recommended settings for just about any vehicle.
-So how do all these work together?
-Watch the video below for a demonstration:

 Quick Trick offers three versions of its alignment tool.
 Click on each package below to see the specific contents of each kit.

 - QuickTrick Alignment Pro System Wheel Alignment Tools

 - QuickTrick Alignment Total Package Dual Verticals Wheel Alignment Tools